Use Cases.

 Onsite Human Safety Management

 Onsite human safety management refers to a collection of systems, processes, and tools, that ensure worker safety at construction, manufacturing, or other industrial sites.
 They are commonly used in industries that have hazardous materials or heavy vehicles or assets moving in close proximity to people, such as in construction and aerospace.
 The introduction of IoT devices improves the level of visibility into employee health and safety.
-Intelligent wearables such as watches, helmets, and vests can continuously capture vital physical metrics like heart rate, skin temperature, movement, activity, and location.
+Intelligent Wearables such as watches, helmets, and vests can continuously capture vital physical metrics like heart rate, skin temperature, movement, activity, and location.
 In parallel, environmental sensors record critical information about working conditions and potential dangers.
 By leveraging an advanced analytics platform situational data from sensors can be distilled into actionable insights that are visualized at a management console or on mobile devices.
 In addition to identifying potential workplace hazards, time series data enables better decision-making related to the design of facilities to systematically reduce EHS risks.

 Outdoor Environmental Monitoring